A stochastic HJB equation for optimal control of forward-backward SDEs: Applications

 This is the classical Merton PDE for the value function, usually obtained by dynamic programming and the HJB equation.

-Hence we may regard \eqref{eq2.4}-\eqref{eq2.6} as a generalization of the classical Merton solution \eqref{eq2.7} to the case with stochastic $b(t), \sigma(t)$ and $U(x)$, where classical dynamic programming cannot be used.
-Thus we see that the Markovian case corresponds to the special case when $\hz = 0$ of the BSDE \eqref{eq2.7}.
+Hence we may regard \eqref{eq2.4}-\eqref{eq2.6} as a generalization of the Merton equation \eqref{eq2.7} to the non-Markovian case with stochastic $b(t), \sigma(t)$ and $U(x)$.
+The Markovian case corresponds to the special case when $z(t,x) = 0$ in the BSDE \eqref{eq2.7}.
 Therefore $\hy(s,x)$ is a stochastic generalization of the value function

 where